Plamedi Nsingi

 Plamedi Nsingi Mbala (born 17 December 2000) is a Congolese professional footballer who plays as a striker for club Le Puy.

 Club career

 Nsingi played for AS Audincourt in the 2021–22 season, scoring nineteen Régional 1 goals.
 On 21 October 2021, he scored the opening goal of a 5–1 defeat to Championnat National 2 side Jura Sud in the Coupe de France, catching the attention of the club that would sign him in July 2022.
 In November 2023, Nsingi completed a trial at Ligue 2 club Annecy, but was ultimately not kept.

+FC Nantes

 On 4 January 2024, Nsingi signed his first professional contract with Nantes, initially joining the club's reserve team.
 On 13 January 2024, he scored his first goal for the reserve team in the first three minutes of his debut match, a 5–0 win over Vertou.
 On 19 January 2025, Nsingi made his professional debut in Ligue 1, playing in a 1–1 draw away to Saint-Étienne.